Zywave/booster/src/_areas/design-system/components/radio-buttons.md

 Standard Radio Buttons are the most common types of Radio Buttons.
 They allow users to make a selection and quickly move on to the next task.

 * Use when the number of options is easy for the user to process, generally fewer than 10.
-* Unless you want to emphasize the selection, these are usually the Radio Buttons you should use.
+* Radio buttons are small by its nature, and they can be hard to click or tap.
+To help users make easier selections, make sure the clickable area includes both the radio button and its label.

 <br>